melodytangus/wk-6-melodytangus-1/tests/test-plan.md

 - Accessibility and usability testing
 - Cross-browser and mobile responsiveness
 - localStorage-based data persistence
+- Early automated tests using Jest for critical workflows

 Out of Scope
 - Backend API or database testing (no server integration)